clemenko/rke_airgap_install/README.md

 tar -zvcf rke2_rancher_longhorn.tgz helm rke2 images nerdctl
 ```

+Move the tar to Rancher1.
+We will use this server as the "registry" for the entire cluster.

 ### Unpackage all the bits

-Ideally, we would move `rke2_rancher_longhorn.tgz` to other 3 servers and unpack.
-However, to save time we are only going to move the RKE tar.

 ```bash
 # untar